I direct the Artificial Intelligence and Systems Laboratory (AISys). AISys is located at 2212 and 1211 in Storey Innovation Center.

 - We combine theoretical and empirical insights to build intelligent autonomous systems.

-- We start by hypothesis, we design experiments, and use theory to understand the empirical observations.
+- We start by hypothesis, designing experiments, and use theory to understand the empirical observations.

 - Understanding the causal mechanisms and governing dynamics of machine learning systems inspires us.